Firestorm980/Hijax/README.md

 Note: iOS was tested in simulator.

 #### Version History ####

+##### 0.6.1
+- Added `scrollToHash`
+- Fixed multiple issues with popstate changes and loading on the same page
+- Fixed issues with page loads when there was only a hash changed
+- Added animated scrolling for hashes

 ##### 0.6.0
 A complete refactor of the plugin has been made to better organize, improve performance and make future updates easier.
 There are some additional checks, methods, and options.